-15. Child on Child Abuse (including Sexual Violence, Sexual Harassment and
+15. Child on Child Abuse (including Sexual Violence, Sexual Harassment and HSB)

-The DSL, Governing Body/Board and Head Teacher will take due regard to Part 5, KCSiE
+The DSL, EIT, Trustees and Academy Head will take due regard to Part 5, KCSiE

 In most instances, the conduct of pupils towards each other will be covered by our behaviour policy.
 However, some allegations may be of such a serious nature that they may raise safeguarding concerns.
-School recognise that children are capable of abusing their peers.
+The Trust recognises that children are capable of abusing their peers.
 It will not be passed off as 'banter' or 'part of growing up'.
 The forms of child-on-child abuse are outlined below.

-- domestic abuse an incident or pattern of actual or threatened acts of physical, sexual, financial and/or emotional abuse, perpetrated by an adolescent against a current or former dating partner regardless of gender or sexuality. - bullying (including cyberbullying, prejudice-based and discriminatory bullying). - child sexual exploitation children under the age of 18 may be sexually abused in the context of exploitative relationships, contexts and situations by peers who are also under 18. - harmful sexual behaviour children and young people presenting with sexual behaviours that are outside of developmentally 'normative' parameters and harmful to themselves and others - upskirting which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm. - serious youth violence any offence of most serious violence or weapon enabled crime, where the victim is aged 0-19' i.e. murder, manslaughter, rape, wounding with intent and causing grievous bodily harm.
-'Youth violence' is defined in the same way, but also includes assault with injury offences.
-All staff will receive training so that they are aware of indicators which may signal that children are at risk from or involved with serious violence and crime. - initiation/hazing type violence and rituals (this could include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group and may also include an online element); and - consensual and non-consensual sharing of nudes and semi nudes' images and or videos (also known as sexting or youth produced sexual imagery).
+- domestic abuse an incident or pattern of actual or threatened acts of physical, sexual, financial and/or emotional abuse, perpetrated by an adolescent against a current or former dating partner regardless of gender or sexuality. - bullying (including cyberbullying, prejudice-based and discriminatory bullying). - child sexual exploitation children under the age of 18 may be sexually abused in the context of exploitative relationships, contexts and situations by peers who are also under 18. - harmful sexual behaviour children and young people presenting with sexual behaviours that are outside of developmentally 'normative' parameters and harmful to themselves and others

-&lt;sup>13 CME Statutory Guidance for Local Authorities
+&lt;sup>14 CME Statutory Guidance for Local Authorities